PlaidCloud/website/content/en/docs/setup/production-environment/tools/kubeadm/ha-topology.md

 <!-- overview -->

-This page explains the two options for configuring the topology of your highly available (HA) Kubernetes clusters.
+This page explains the two options for configuring the topology of your highly available (HA) PlaidCloud clusters.

 You can set up an HA cluster: